Black Orpheus: Plot

 Eventually, Mira spots Serafina among the spectators and rips off Eurydice's veil.
-Eurydice is forced once again to run for her life first from Mira, then from Death.
-Trapped in Orfeu's own trolley station, she hangs from a power line to get away from Death and is killed accidentally by Orfeu when he turns the power on and electrocutes her.
-Death tells Orfeu "Now she's mine," before knocking him out.
+Eurydice is forced once again to run for her life, first from Mira and then from Death.
+Trapped in Orfeu's own trolley station, she hangs from a power line to get away from Death and is accidentally killed by Orfeu when he turns the power on and electrocutes her.
+Death tells Orfeu, "Now she's mine," before knocking him out.

 Distraught, Orfeu looks for Eurydice at the Office of Missing Persons, although Hermes has told him she is dead.
 The building is deserted at night, with only a janitor sweeping up.
 He tells Orfeu that the place holds only papers and that no people can be found there.
 Taking pity on Orfeu, the janitor takes him down a large darkened spiral staircase – a reference to the mythical Orpheus' descent into the underworld – to a Macumba ritual, a regional form of the Afro-Brazilian religion Candomblé.

 At the gate, they pass a guard dog named Cerberus.
 During the ritual, the janitor tells Orfeu to call to his beloved by singing.
 The spirit of Eurydice inhabits the body of an old woman and speaks to him.
-Orfeu wants to gaze upon her, but Eurydice begs him not to lest he lose her forever.
+Orfeu wants to gaze upon her, but Eurydice begs him not to, lest he lose her forever.
 When he turns and looks anyway, he sees the old woman, and Eurydice's spirit departs, as in the Greek myth.

 Orfeu wanders in mourning.
 He retrieves Eurydice's body from the city morgue and carries her in his arms across town and up the hill toward his home, where his shack is burning.
 A vengeful Mira flings a stone that hits him in the head and knocks him over a cliff to his death, with Eurydice still in his arms.

 Two children, Benedito and Zeca – who have followed Orfeu throughout the film – believe Orfeu's tale that his guitar playing causes the sun to rise every morning.
 After Orfeu's death, Benedito insists that Zeca pick up the guitar and play so that the sun will rise.
 Zeca plays, and the sun comes up.
 A little girl appears, gives Zeca a single flower, and the three children dance.